Anderson Valley Pinot Noir Festival

 with emphasis on Pinot Noir during his 15 year tenor at the publication.
 He pointed out that six cool

-alluring flavors as fruity notes (cherries, berries, plum), earthy notes (pomegranate, rhubarb, beet,
+the alluring flavors of Pinot Noir as fruity notes (cherries, berries, plum), earthy notes (pomegranate, rhubarb,

 Dr. Doug Adams, Professor of Viticulture at University of California Davis discussed tannins and tannin